 The iconic Tinsley cooling towers are reused by adding a residential wrap around the main structure and a gallery to house a place for art and experimentation, a Tate Modern for the north, providing a striking centre to the whole district.

 Sheffield's rich history as a steelmaking town and the beautiful natural context of this site enabled us to create a masterplan that played to both of these strengths.

-Deeply pragmatic, it was designed to allow a phased infrastructure to be built so that the layers of the masterplan are built in sequence.
+The masterplan was designed to allow a phased infrastructure to be built.
 The layering of the plan also allowed the site to flood as it sits next to the river in a flood plain.
-The way the buildings are designed to allow this flooding to different levels dependent upon the severity of the rains produced a flowing organic layout.

 The mixed use brief and the landscape created three bands.
-The first a linear park next to the river allowed for the first level of flooding, the second band housed the residential zone overlooking the park and the river.
+A linear park next to the river allowed for the first level of flooding, the second band a residential zone overlooking the park and the river.
 The final band was the industrial commercial zone located next to the main access to Rotherham and Sheffield.

 Client: Groundwork Sheffield/RIBA